MechanicalRock/mechanicalrock.github.io/_posts/2021-12-25-02-serverless-rpc-simple-service.md

 	// Make the handler available for Remote Procedure Call by AWS Lambda lambda.Start(createHandler(service.ServeHTTP))
 }

 ```

 Lambda functions written in Go implement the lambda runtime client.
 The main function is responsible for creating any handlers, which are then passed to `lambda.Start`.
 The service process will then listen for events and pass them to your handler.

 The second piece of magic is the use of `github.com/awslabs/aws-lambda-go-api-proxy/core`.
 This library allows us to take API Gateway events and convert them into HTTP requests that match the Go HTTP.Request structure.
-This allows us to provide the same HTTP handlers that most Go frameworks require, thus allowing most Go frameworks an easy way to slot into a lambda function.
+This allows us to provide the same HTTP handlers that most Go frameworks require, therefore allowing most Go frameworks an easy way to slot into a lambda function.
 There are many standard adapters available, but I had to write my own as there was not one for Twirp available.

 I also created my own middleware in order to set the table name to the same value in all my subsequent calls to the DynamoDB service.
 As I only ever intend to make calls to one DynamoDB table, this is the right choice for me to make.